khushi06/mudita/Janitor-Settings.md

 ```

 #### simianarmy.janitor.enabledResources
 This property specifies the resource types that Janitor Monkey manages.
-Currently Janitor Monkey can clean up instances, auto scaling groups, EBS volumes, and EBS snapshots.
+Currently Janitor Monkey can clean up instances, auto scaling groups, EBS volumes, EBS snapshots, launch configurations, and images.
 By default all these resource types are enabled for Janitor Monkey to manage.
 ```
-simianarmy.janitor.enabledResources =  Instance, ASG, EBS_Volume, EBS_Snapshot
+simianarmy.janitor.enabledResources =  Instance, ASG, EBS_Volume, EBS_Snapshot, Launch_Config, Image
 ```
 ### Setting rule of cleaning up instances not in auto scaling group
 The properties below are used to configure the rule used to clean up orphaned instances that are not in any auto scaling group.